raspberrypilearning/astropi-1-LEDMessage/en/quiz1/question_1.md

 sense.show_letter("i")
 ```
   --- feedback ---
-The delay is correct, but the characters are all lowercase, rather than upper case.
+The delay is correct, but the characters are all lowercase, rather than uppercase.
   --- /feedback ---

 --- /choices ---